shzoyid/NC3/README.md

 Feature List:

-- Create operation where users can add new attendance records to the system (POST)
+- Create an operation where users can add new attendance records to the system (POST)
 - Read/Fetch operation  for fetching attendance records (GET)
 - Update operation modify absences   (PUT)
 - Delete operation (DELETE)